Skip to main content

 Timeout10 seconds

-Max response size64 KB
+Max response size1 MB

-Retries3 attempts with 500ms delay
+Retries3 attempts with exponential backoff

 If all retries fail, the SDK returns an error message to the AI model so it can inform the caller gracefully.
+Same retry + circuit-breaker policy applies to in-process handlers — see Retries & circuit breaker below.

 SSRF Protection